Roll 1

 THE GAME RUNNER

-• Helps Players create their characters and "group goal"
+• Helps Players create their characters, based on the world.

 The Game Runner ultimately guides the gameplay, and operates the world that the Players get to roleplay their characters in (which includes roleplaying everything in the world).

-There's a lot that can be said for being the Game Runner, and the ADDITIONAL GUIDANCE page contains more in-depth guidance for all of the above, but if you just want to keep it simple and get to playing:
+There's a lot that can be said for being the Game Runner, so I've created an ADDITIONAL GUIDANCE section that contains more in-depth guidance for all of the above.
+I'll also be putting out a "Quick Start Guide" soon to help create your own world.

 * See the TEMPLATES page to help customize/populate the world during preparation or on the fly.